Nemoden/cheat-sheets/src/tmux.md

 tmux
 ====

-Free tmux book: [The Tao of tmux](https://leanpub.com/the-tao-of-tmux/read) is free, btw.
+[The Tao of tmux](https://leanpub.com/the-tao-of-tmux/read) is free, btw.
+Happy reading.

 `ctrl + b` is default to enter before you enter the commands. `M` = Left Alt key or ESC key